learn-co-curriculum/phase-1-context-lab/README.md

 Node calls the default _execution context_ `global`, but otherwise it's a global object like `window`.

-Keen-eyed readers might have noticed that `this` returns `Window`.
-But, astoundingly, `this === Window //=> false`.
-It's like you asked someone "Who are you?" and they replied "Sam" and then you asked, "Are you Sam?" and they said "No." This is the sort of thing about JavaScript where developers _are_ entitled to gripe (a little bit).
-It would make a **LOT** more sense if `this` returned `window` (since that's `true`).
-But it doesn't.
-Day-to-day, it doesn't impact JavaScript developers' lives much, so don't get too hung up on it right now.
-If you're driven to unearth the motivations behind this consult [Window.window][w1].

 ### Access Implicitly-Set Global Object in a Function Call